Update: The new Turing GPU’s from NVIDIA have been revealed to be the RTX 2000 series.

 GPUs just so happen to be the most efficient way to mine cryptocurrencies, so it is no wonder that the demand for powerful GPUs has risen along with the popularity of Bitcoin and the popularity of cryptocurrencies in general.

 Not all GPUs were affected, however, as miners look for a specific combination of power consumption, price, and hash rate so as to ensure maximum profitability.
 As such, it is the prices of mid-range and upper mid-range GPUs that were hit the most, although none but the weakest GPUs were entirely unaffected.

 Now, as mentioned in the introduction, neither of the two upcoming architectures will focus specifically on mining.
 The only way that Nvidia might balance the market would be to offer specific models which are better-optimized and more profitable for mining, as mentioned in the introduction.
-However, there have been rumors about the possibility of Nvidia somehow disabling mining on some cards, so that could be potential solution as well, if such a thing were indeed possible.
+However, there have been rumors about the possibility of Nvidia somehow disabling mining on some cards, so that could be a potential solution as well if such a thing were indeed possible.

 Nvidia Turing Release Date

 There were no exact dates announced at either GDC 2018 or GTC 2018, but all sources indicate that the Turing cards will launch around July this year, based on the RAM manufacturing schedule of SK Hynix (more on that below).

 Seeing as we know very little about either Turing or Ampere at the moment, we can only speculate on the capabilities of the Turing microarchitecture.

 Seeing as Volta boasts a 12nm architecture, it can be safely assumed that Nvidia won’t be making any more big jumps within such a short amount of time.
 The only thing we can know for certain when it comes to the architecture itself is that we can expect similar power efficiency.